-Most tourists never drive across the Aerial Lift Bridge; if they did, they'd find a beach house on a wide strip of sand and big recreation area with a wooden playground that features an ore boat.
+Most tourists never drive across the Aerial Lift Bridge; if they did, they'd find a beach house on a wide strip of sand and a big recreation area.

 The best part is at the end of the road.
 Park at the airport and keep going on foot, through a thicket of red pine and sand dunes on Park Point Trail.
 You'll see the ruins of an 1855 lighthouse, an abandoned Coast Guard boathouse and then the long breakwall along the Superior entry, with a working lighthouse.